 FOR IMMEDIATE RELEASE

 NEW YORK—Today, PEN America announced the inaugural Writing for Justice Fellowship cohort.
 Participants were selected for the year-long fellowship for having conceptualized writing projects that illuminate critical issues related to mass incarceration and catalyze public debate.
 The cohort is comprised of ten—an expansion from the advertised six—emerging and established writers, including members who are currently and formerly incarcerated.
-A full list of the fellows and bios can be found here.
+Read the full list of fellows and bios here.

 Each participant will receive honorariums that range from $5,000-$15,000 to develop a project that engages readers around issues of mass incarceration reform, has strong potential to inspire change, and promise for publication.
 Fellows are paired with mentors in areas of expertise to best support the proposed project, and include names such as the New York Times’ criminal justice editor Shaila Dewan, best-selling novelist Justin Torres, and multimedia artist Bayeté Ross Smith.
 The cohort will also convene twice over the course of the Fellowship, in addition to presenting at the PEN World Voices Festival.
 The awarded projects include the genres of fiction, long-form journalism, theater, memoir, poetry and multimedia.